About the Hematology-Oncology Fellowship Program

 Class of 2018

-Internal medicine residents and faculty members provide in-house coverage for admissions and cross-coverage related to the inpatient hematology and oncology services at night.
+Internal medicine residents and hospital medicine faculty members provide in-house coverage for admissions and cross-coverage related to the inpatient hematology and oncology services at night.

 Weekend Coverage

-Fellows are given one day off in seven averaged over each 2-week block while on the inpatient hematology, inpatient oncology, hematology consults, VA consults, and the bone marrow transplant services.
-All elective rotations are weekdays only unless on at-risk pull schedule.
+Fellows are given one day off in seven averaged over each 2-week block while on the inpatient hematology; oncology and supportive care; hematology consults; VA consults; and the inpatient bone marrow transplant rotations.
+All ambulatory elective rotations are weekdays only unless on at-risk pull schedule.

-When on consult call over a weekend, the fellows see during the day all new consults at both the VCU and Veterans hospitals, which are then staffed with the attending on call for the weekend.
-Additionally, the on-call fellow rounds on existing consults followed at the VCU and Veterans hospitals as determined by the consult team at the time of weekend check-out or as warranted by changes in a patient’s condition.
+When on consult call over a weekend, the fellows see during the day all new consults at both the VCUHS MCV and Veterans hospitals, which are then staffed with the attending on call for the weekend.
+The on-call fellow rounds on existing consults followed at the VCU and Veterans hospitals as determined by the consult team at the time of weekend check-out or as warranted by changes in a patient’s condition.
 On the one weekend they cover consult services, they additionally take at home night call on Saturday night.

 GME Resident & Fellow Well-Being